Eisstadion Davos: Ice hockey

 At the beginning of the 20th century HC Davos played home games at an outdoor ice rink.
 The first attempt to cover the ice rink came around 1970.
 Soon after work began on the wooden enclosure, the project was stopped because of a lack of funds.

-In 1979 HC Davos, qualified for the Nationalliga A and a covered rink was necessary.
+In 1979, HC Davos, qualified for the Nationalliga A and a covered rink was necessary.
 Construction finished on the wooden structure, allowing the team to participate in the 1979/80 season.
 It was not until the 1981/82 season that the arena was then "closed" by glass panes.

 In 1998 the west tribune was renovated and instead of a big standing area, a two-level section with plastic seats was built.
 At that time the arena could hold up to 7,680 people.

-In summer 2005 a new, modern, tribune was built, which included the restaurant “Nordside”, VIP rooms, a sector for sponsors, and new changing rooms were built in the northern sector.
+In summer 2005, a new, modern, tribune was built, which included the restaurant "Nordside", VIP rooms, a sector for sponsors, and new changing rooms were built in the northern sector.
 Capacity was subsequently reduced by the new construction to 7,080 people.
 The renovations continued in 2006 with small investments in the security of the southern and eastern tribune and screens for advertising.

-In January 2007 the indoor ice-hockey rink was renamed "Vaillant Arena" after the Vaillant Group paid CHF 3 million to help fund future renovations.
+In January 2007, the indoor ice-hockey rink was renamed "Vaillant Arena" after the Vaillant Group paid CHF 3 million to help fund future renovations.

+Hosting the World: The official representation of the Government of Switzerland in Davos

+At its meeting on 14 June 2019, the Swiss Federal Council decided to continue and institutionalise the House of Switzerland at the World Economic Forum (WEF) Annual Meeting in Davos, which was first operated at the WEF Annual Meeting in January 2019.
+This is the only House of Switzerland institutionalised by Federal Council resolution, the only House of Switzerland directly related to government business and the only House of Switzerland that is set up and operated at the same location every year.
+Its premises are located in the Eisstadion Davos.

+In the service of diplomacy

+During the WEF Annual Meeting in Davos, the House of Switzerland serves as the official representation of the Swiss Federal Council.
+Accordingly, the House of Switzerland is popularly referred to as the Federal Palace of Davos or Chalet Fédéral.
+It serves as a communication and networking platform for the official Swiss delegation, consisting of the members of the Swiss Federal Council, the state secretaries and other high-ranking diplomats and officials as well as members of parliament.